Research activities in the speech therapy group of a kindergarten

 which consists of questions (logically developing thinking),

-modeling of problem situations, experimentation, solution
+modeling problem situations, experimenting, solving

-crossword puzzles, charades, puzzles, etc.
+crosswords, charades, puzzles, etc.

 The main goal of this method is to develop creative personality child.